AEW Rumors: Former WWE Intercontinental Champion Reportedly Expected To Sign With Company Soon

 While it’s unclear where most of last month’s WWE releases may be heading once their non-compete clauses expire, Lee appears to have been planning in advance for the resumption of his career outside the company.
 Wrestling Inc. wrote that the 40-year-old wrestler, whose real name is Jonathan Huber, had his independent ring name trademarked on November 26 — less than two weeks before he was released.

 Originally introduced on the main roster as part of the Wyatt Family stable in 2013, Lee, as Luke Harper, had a fairly successful run in WWE’s mid-card scene in the six years that followed.
-Aside from winning one Intercontinental Championship, the 275-pounder won the SmackDown Tag Team Championships one time as one-half of the Bludgeon Brothers — a team he formed with fellow Wyatt Family alumnus Erick Rowan in 2017.
+Aside from winning one Intercontinental Championship, the 275-pounder won the SmackDown Tag Team Championships once as one-half of the Bludgeon Brothers — a team he formed with fellow Wyatt Family alumnus Erick Rowan in 2017.

 As previously reported by The Inquisitr, Lee announced in April 2019 that he had asked WWE for his release, though he would end up staying several more months with the company, making sporadic appearances toward the end of the year before his request was ultimately granted.